How to Manage Nasal Polyps

 - Control your asthma: Effective asthma management is crucial if you have nasal polyps.
 Contact Asthmaniac for help controlling your asthma which will in turn reduce inflammation in your airways.

-- Use a humidifier: Humidifiers can moisten the air around your home, which might improve your symptoms by making it easier for mucus to move through your sinuses.
+- Use a humidifier: Humidifiers can moisten the air around your home, which might improve your symptoms by making it easier for mucus to leave your sinuses.

-- Wash your hands regularly: Colds, flus, and other viruses can irritate your nasal passages.
-Although you can’t avoid pathogens completely, regular hand washing – and avoiding touching your face – can reduce your risk of exposure
+- Wash your hands regularly: Virus infections that attach the upper airways can irritate your nasal passages.
+Although you can’t avoid these pathogens completely, regular hand washing – and avoiding touching your face – can reduce your risk of infection.

 Over-the-counter medications, like nasal sprays and anti-allergy medication, may also help you manage your symptoms.